nicode-io/The_Starting_Point/README.md

        :star:[Pierre Weets](https://github.com/PierreWeets)

 ### Collaboration & feedback :
-  I, [Nicolas](https://github.com/nicode-be), am at a start of a new career after 15 years as manager and sales director, it's a big change but it's so exciting !
+  I, [Nicolas](https://github.com/nicode-be), am at a start of a new career after 15 years as manager and sales director, it's time for me to make dreams reality !
   So feel strongly to give me any recommandation about my work, advice for future projects, and all comments you want.
   Thanks by advance for that :heart: